PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 - Currencies (checked by default)
 - Languages (checked by default)
 - Units (e.g. weight, volume, distance) (checked by default)
-- Change the behavior of the price display for groups (un-cheked by default) By checking the 'Change the behavior of the price display for groups' the behaviour of displaying prices will be affected on both BackOffice (back-office/international/locations/Countries.md, back-office/shop-parameters/customer-settings/groups.md) and FrontOffice (front-office/product-page.md, front-office/products/list.md, front-office/Discounts).
+- Change the behavior of the price display for groups (un-checked by default) By checking the 'Change the behavior of the price display for groups' the behaviour of displaying prices will be affected on both BackOffice (back-office/international/locations/Countries.md, back-office/shop-parameters/customer-settings/groups.md) and FrontOffice (front-office/product-page.md, front-office/products/list.md, front-office/Discounts).
 This option will override the default behaviour for selected country if you already have it inside the shop.

 **Download pack data**